-RateGenius is a broker, meaning that we act as a middleman of sorts in order to find the best possible refinance offers for you.
+A loan broker, like RateGenius, acts as a middleman of sorts in order to find the best possible refinance offers for you.

 - Pros: Works with a multitude of lenders, does the shopping for you, and allows you to get the best possible rate on your refinance.
 They also allow personalized service, and do all the hard work for you, making the refinance process as easy as possible.

-- Cons: Not all brokers are the same; some only work with a few select lenders (we work with over 150), thus limiting the amount of offers you receive.
-Some brokers also charge hidden fees or present offers that aren’t in the customers’ best interest.
+- Cons: Not all brokers are the same.
+Some only work with a few select lenders (we work with over 150), thus limiting the amount of offers you receive.
+Some brokers may also charge hidden fees or present offers that aren’t in the customers’ best interest.